-This is one of these case where student becomes teacher and teacher becomes student. 🙂
+This is one of these cases where the student becomes the teacher and the teacher becomes the student. 🙂

 Both these students also happen to be very happy human beings who are very successful in all areas of their life.

-These books help to resolve the issue described in following recognizable story of a musician’s life.
+These books help to resolve the issue described in the following recognizable story of a musician’s life.